Sign In / Sign Out

-A: Currently, there are only summer programs.
-Therefore, planning ahead is crucial.
+A: Typically, only summer programs are available.
+Planning ahead is crucial.
 The latest you should take the study abroad is the summer before the semester you plan to graduate.

 Q: Can I take the required study abroad after I graduate?